-The Imaging Department of Pomerene Hospital is proud to offer you a comprehensive department that provides you with prompt, quality of care by
+Pomerene Imaging Services is proud to offer you a comprehensive department that provides you with prompt, quality of care by State Licensed and

-care availability, and outpatient as well as inpatient care.
-Our imaging exams are all ready by either Board Certified Radiologists or a Board
+and outpatient as well as inpatient care.
+Our imaging exams are all ready by either Board Certified Radiologists or a Board Certified Cardiologist.

 Our imaging services include a multi-slice, low dose CT Scanner, a wide bore MRI unit, Bone Densitometry with FRAX assessment, digital mammography

 with the go soft mammography pad, and complete digital general radiographic equipment.
 Ultrasound, cardiovascular ultrasound, and Nuclear Medicine

 For more information, call (330) 674-1584 extension 4124

 The imaging methods available at Pomerene Hospital are:

 A Bone Density, or DXA, is an exam that uses low energy x-rays to diagnose osteoporosis.
 Imaging of the lower back and both hips are usually completed.
 Sometimes an image of your forearm may be taken.